Camping Near Bishop, CA

 The Pit Campground at Pleasant Valley

-This is known as the “Climber’s Campground” offers 75 designated sunny campsites.
-Located just a few minutes off highway 395.
-Almost all of camp spots have picnic tables, many with metal fire rings and metal grills.
+This is known as the “Climber’s Campground” which offers 75 designated sunny campsites.
+Located just a few minutes off Highway 395.
+Almost all of the camp spots have picnic tables, many with metal fire rings and metal grills.
 Others have primitive fire rings.
 No shade at all!
 Four pit toilets that are well maintained.
 No water, electricity, or sewer.
-There is a 60 day limit.
-Camp host on site.
+There is a 60-day limit.
+Camp host on-site.
 There aren’t any pull-thrus but there are plenty of big campsites.
 Unless the campground is full, any sized RV should be able to camp here.

 Phone: (760) 872-5000